 From Setup, in the Quick Find box, enter Change Data Capture, and click Change Data Capture.
 The Available Entities list shows the objects available in your Salesforce org for Change Data Capture.
 You can select up to five entities, including standard and custom objects.
-To enable more entities, contact Salesforce to purchase an add-on license.
+To enable more entities, contact your Salesforce Account Representative to purchase an add-on license.
 The add-on license removes the limit on the number of entities you can select.
-Also, it increases the CometD event delivery allocation.
+Also, it increases the event delivery allocation for CometD and Pub/Sub API clients.
 With the add-on license, you can select up to 10 entities at a time in the Available Entities list.
 After selecting the first 10 entities, you can add more.